MirjanaTomic/Angular-posts-feed-app/README.md

 # Posts

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+Posts are fetched from https://jsonplaceholder.typicode.com/ and comments on the posts can be fetched on demand.

 ## Development server